 - Compound interest calculator offered by Bankrate: Ideal for comparing multiple investment scenarios.

-If you prefer spreadsheets, you can use the FV function (Future Value) in Excel or Google Sheets.
+If you prefer spreadsheets, the FV (Future Value) function in Excel or Google Sheets lets you model growth scenarios.
+This option gives you the flexibility to customize assumptions and compare outcomes.

 Pro Tips: